Strippit 20-Station Turret

 In 1975, Strippit Introduced their FC1000 Series of Machines.
 These Machines had a

-20-Station Bi-Directional Servo Controlled Turret, so the NC & CNC Control could always Plot & Move the Shortest-Path to the Next Tool Station that was Programmed.
+always Plot & Move Shortest-Path to the Next Tool Station that was Programmed.

-This was a Large Improvement over the Crude Clutch & Brake 1-Direction 20-Station Turrets that Strippit used on the FC30/30 & FC30/40 Machines built in the early 1970's.
-This discussion does not pertain to these early FC30/30 & FC30/40 Machines.
+This was a Large Improvement over Crude Clutch & Brake 1-Direction 20-Station Turrets that Strippit used on FC30/30 & FC30/40 Machines built in the early 1970's.

-If you Still have a FC30/30 or FC30/40 Machine, You Should Scrap it Today!
+If you Still have a FC30/30 or FC30/40 Machine, You Should Scrap-it Today!

 Strippit

-Control
+CNC Control

 FC1000/2 Machine

-About 1976, Strippit Redesigned the Turret Drive into the 2nd and Most Common Type.
-This 2nd Type of Turret-Drive was thereafter used in all FC1000's, F1000/2's, and FC1250/30/1500 Machines until the 33-Station Machines came out in the early 1980's.
+This 2nd Type of Turret-Drive was thereafter used in all FC1000/1, F1000/2, and FC1250/30/1500 Machines until the 33-Station Machines came out in early 1980's.

-The Bi-Directional Turret-Drive is Great for Production Productivity (Saves Time) but is Hard on the Drive Components.
-Mechanical Engineers call it a "Reversing Load", and it is the Hardest Type of Work-Load on Drive Components.
+Bi-Directional Turret-Drive is Great for Production Productivity (Saves Time) but is Hard on the Drive Components.
+Mechanical Engineers call it a

-The Turret Drive actually worked
+ThisTurret Drive actually worked

 Quite Well when new, but over time,

-the System Loosened-Up and became Mechanically Sloppy from the Thousands & Thousands of Back & Forth Turret Moves, as well as "Crashes" from Operators putting in "Too Tall" Tools that would Crash into the Ram when the Turret was Rotated.
+System Loosened-Up and became Mechanically Sloppy from the Thousands & Thousands of Back & Forth Turret Moves, as well as "Crashes" from Operators putting in "Too Tall" Tools that would Crash into the Ram when Turret was Rotated.

-So Turret Rotation Positioning would Gradually Deteriorate, Shotpins would "Clunk-In" Harder & Harder, until Finally, they would Not Go-In at All, and Machine would Stop with a "Pins Timeout" and a
+So Turret Rotation-Positioning would Gradually Deteriorate, Shotpins would "Clunk-In" Harder & Harder, until Finally, they would Not Go-In at All, and Machine would Stop with a "Pins Timeout" and a

 "All Hold Condition".

-At that Point, You Need to
+At this Point, You Need to

 Rebuild the Turret Drive System!